 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by stating the specific student learning outcomes (SLOs) for this degree program and discussing how these outcomes relate to the school's understanding of the overall goals and purpose of the degree.
 The school might describe how these learning outcomes and curricular requirements were developed, when they were last reviewed, and how the school has confidence that these are appropriate outcomes for this program.
 The school might explore how these SLOs are addressed in the required curriculum (e.g., a curricular map or a description of how degree-level SLOs are part of faculty conversations about course design and pedagogy) and how the SLOs and curricular requirements relate to and embody the distinctive mission and context of the school.
-If coursework is shared with other degree programs, the self-study should describe what other programs are involved and demonstrate that at least half of the coursework is intended only for professional doctoral studentsthese courses have doctoral-level outcomes and assignments specific to students in this professional degree.
+If coursework is shared with other degree programs, the self-study should describe what other programs are involved and demonstrate that these courses have doctoral-level outcomes and assignments specific to students in this professional degree.
 Note that this standard focuses on the design, content, and anticipated outcomes of the desired program; Standard 5.10 focuses on the ongoing evaluation of this degree program (including how SLOs are used to facilitate degree program evaluation).